quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP semantics ({{!SEMANTICS=I-D.ietf-httpbis-semantics}}) are used for a broad range of services on the Internet.
-These semantics have most commonly been used with HTTP/1.1, over a variety of transport and session layers, and with HTTP/2 over TLS.
+These semantics have most commonly been used with HTTP/1.1 and HTTP/2.
+HTTP/1.1 has been used over a variety of transport and session layers, while HTTP/2 has been used primarily over TLS.
 HTTP/3 supports the same semantics over a new transport protocol, QUIC.

 ## Prior versions of HTTP